phonegap/phonegap-plugin-push/docs/PHONEGAP_BUILD.md

 ## PhoneGap Build Support

-> Currently PhoneGap Build does not support version 1.9.0 of the plugin.
-Updates are being made to PGB to support the latest release.
+> PhoneGap Build now support version 1.9.0 of the plugin.

 ### Including the plugin